muhammadahmad1857/Cloud-Engineering-Course/TS-Q1/ts-classes/class04/readme.md

 ## Return Keyword

 The return keyword is used to exit a function and return a value to its caller.

+### What is the return keyword

+The `return` keyword terminates the execution of a function and specifies a value to be returned to the function caller.

+### Why is it used

+The `return` keyword is used to send a value back to the caller and to exit a function.

 ### Usage: